 - Use ATMs in controlled areas such as within banks, shops and shopping centres.
 Avoid ATMs that open onto the street, especially at night.

-- Keep an eye on the news for any areas prone to gun violence and avoid those areas.
+- Keep an eye on the news for any areas where there is gun violence and avoid those areas.

 Delays at borders

-There has been a significant influx of asylum seekers into Europe in recent years.
+There has been a significant increase in asylum seekers into Europe in recent years.
 In some cases, police have been deployed to prevent asylum seekers from crossing borders and accessing transport.
 There has been localised disruption to some cross-border road and rail services.
-Further disruptions to transport services and delays at borders are possible.
+More disruptions to transport services and delays at borders are possible.

 - Keep up-to-date on border conditions by checking local news sources and asking transport providers directly.